Coupled reaction-diffusion equations on adjacent domains: Two adjacent half-spaces

+locally uniformly in space, in the closure of the corresponding domains. \begin{proof} The last conditions in \eqref{eq:gKPP} and \eqref{eq:fKPP} imply that, setting

-$(\ov u,\ov v)$ is a (positive) stationary supersolution of \eqref{0eq:1.1}.
-Thanks to the parabolic strong comparison principle, the solution of \eqref{0eq:1.1} starting from $(\ov u,\ov v)$ is decreasing in time, and - being positive, thus bounded - it converges to a stationary state $(U_2,V_2)$.
+the pair $(\ov u,\ov v)$ is a positive stationary supersolution of \eqref{0eq:1.1}.
+Thanks to the parabolic strong comparison principle, the solution of \eqref{0eq:1.1} starting from $(\ov u,\ov v)$ is decreasing in time, and - being positive, thus bounded - the local boundary estimates of \cite[Theorem 5.19]{L} guarantee that it converges to a stationary state $(U_2,V_2)$ locally uniformly in space, in the closure of the respective domains, as $t\to+\infty$.
 Moreover, since $(\ov u,\ov v)$ lies above $(u_0,v_0)$, the solution of \eqref{0eq:1.1} with $(u_0,v_0)$ as an initial datum maintains the same order for all $t>0$.
 Taking the $\limsup$ as $t\to+\infty$, the last inequality in \eqref{0eq:1.2} is therefore proved.
-Fix now any $i\in\{1,\ldots,N-1\}$; as the initial datum $(\ov u,\ov v)$ does not depend on $x_i$, the same property holds true for the unique solution of \eqref{0eq:1.1}, thanks to the invariance of the problem by translations with respect to $x_i$.
-Ultimately, the limit $(U_2,V_2)$ inherits the same symmetries.
+By the invariance of \eqref{0eq:1.1} and of the initial datum $(\ov u,\ov v)$ with respect to translations by $x_i$, $i\in\{1,\ldots,N-1\}$, the same property holds true for the unique solution of \eqref{0eq:1.1} and therefore for $(U_2,V_2)$.

 In order to find the other steady state, we perform quite a classical construction of a stationary subsolution with compact support.
-To this end, consider the eigenvalue problem
+To this end, consider the eigenvalue problem \begin{linenomath*}